-Information regarding technology imported during the last 5 3. years:
+- Information regarding technology imported during the last 5years: 3.

-- Technology imported: Nil - Year of import: N/A
+- Technology imported: Nil

+- Year of import: N/A

-Has technology been fully absorbed? - N/A
+- Has technology been fully absorbed?
+N/A

-If not fully absorbed, areas where this has not taken place, reasons therefore and future plans of action: - N/A
+- If not fully absorbed, areas where this has not taken place, reasons therefore and future plans of action: - N/A

-4. Foreign Exchange Earnings & Outgo:
+- Foreign Exchange Earnings & Outgo:

-Total foreign exchange used and earned:
+- Total foreign exchange used and earned:

 ₹ in crore

-Total foreign exchange used 550.60
+Total foreign exchange used 236.59

-Total foreign exchange earnings 369.94
+Total foreign exchange earnings 219.70